spdx/spdx-spec/chapters/4-file-information.md

         <fileContributor> IBM Corporation </fileContributor>
     </File>

-## 4.15 File Dependencies (deprecated)
+## 4.15 File Dependencies (deprecated) <a name="4.15"></a>

-This field is deprecated since SPDX 2.0 in favor of using Section 7 which provides more granularity about relationships.
+This field is deprecated since SPDX 2.0 in favor of using [Section 7](7-relationships-between-SPDX-elements.md) which provides more granularity about relationships.

 **4.15.1** Purpose: The field provides a place for the SPDX file creator to record a list of other files (referenceable within this SPDX file) which the file is a derivative of and/or depends on for the build (e.g., source file or build script for a binary program or library).
 The list of files may not necessarily represent the list of all file dependencies, but possibly the ones that impact the licensing and/or may be needed as part of the file distribution obligation.